-7.1.1 The Manager has appointed the Investment Managers to provide discretionary investment management services in relation to the Funds, in
+- 7.1.1 The Manager has appointed the Investment Managers to provide discretionary investment management services in relation to the Sub-Funds, in each case pursuant to an investment management agreement.
+Each of the Investment Managers are authorised and regulated by the Financial Conduct Authority, except for Ravenscroft (CI) Limited, which is licensed by the Guernsey Financial Services Commission. - 7.1.2 Each Investment Manager has the authority to make investment decisions on behalf of the Manager.
+Notwithstanding any termination provisions outlined below, the Manager may terminate any investment management agreement with immediate effect if it is in the interests of Unitholders. - 7.1.3 Subject to the FCA Rules and the UK AIFM regime, each Investment Manager has power under its investment management agreement to subdelegate all or any part of its functions as investment manager.
+Where the Manager has agreed that the Investment Manager may appoint persons as delegated sub-investment managers those persons will be specified in the Prospectus as amended from time to time and the FCA will be informed of this sub-delegation in accordance with the FCA Rules and the UK AIFM regime. - 7.1.4 The Investment Managers' fees and expenses are paid out of the Manager's annual management charge which is paid out of Scheme Property.
+Please see paragraph 16 for further details. - 7.1.5 Each Investment Manager is required to comply with its own execution policy.
+A copy of each Investment Manager's execution policy may be available on the relevant website (listed in Appendix 8) or on request from the Manager.

-- each case pursuant to an investment management agreement.
-Each of the Investment Managers are authorised and regulated by the Financial Conduct Authority. - 7.1.2 Each Investment Manager has the authority to make investment decisions on behalf of the Manager.
-Notwithstanding any termination provisions outlined below, the Manager may terminate any investment management agreement with immediate effect if it is in the interests of Unitholders. - 7.1.3 Subject to the FCA Rules and the UK AIFM regime, each Investment Manager has the power under its investment management agreement to sub-delegate all or any part of its functions as investment manager.
-Where the Manager has agreed that the Investment Manager may appoint persons as delegated sub-investment managers, those persons will be specified in the Prospectus as amended from time to time and the FCA will be informed of this sub-delegation in accordance with the FCA Rules and the UK AIFM regime. - 7.1.4 The Investment Managers' fees and expenses are paid out of the Manager's annual management charge which is paid out of Scheme Property.
-Please see paragraph 16 for further details. - 7.1.5 Copies of each Investment Managers' execution policy and voting policy are available on the relevant website listed at Appendix 7 and from the Manager on request. - 7.1.6 The Investment Managers are not part of the same corporate group as the Manager except for Thesis Asset Management Limited which is in the same corporate group as the Manager.
+7.1.6 The Investment Managers (except Thesis Asset Management Limited) are not part of the same corporate group as the Manager.
+Thesis Asset Management Limited is connected with the Manager as it is in the same group as the Manager.